-The Rotary Club of Westerville recognized its February 2023 Students of the Month at its weekly luncheon meeting Feb.
-2 at the Villa Milano Banquet & Conference Center.
+The Rotary Club of Westerville recognized its February 2024 Students of the Month during its weekly luncheon Feb.
+1 at the Medallion Club.

 The Rotary Club of Westerville

 Founded in 1959, the Rotary Club of Westerville is a service club of business professionals and leaders working to improve our community and larger world.
 We are part of Rotary International.
 Find out more at WestervilleRotary.com.
 Contact the Club and learn how to join at www.westervillerotary.com/contact-form.
 Read more about the Rotary International organization at Rotary.org.

 Interested in joining?

 The Rotary Club of Westerville is accepting applications for new membership.

 The best way to pursue membership is to contact an existing Club member, and attend one of our lunches or events as her or his guest.
 Members of the public also are welcome to attend our events on their own, to see what our service club is all about.
 If possible, please give notice of your intent to attend a luncheon or social by emailing WestervilleRotaryEvents@gmail.com.